CreasolTech/DomBusGateway/README.md

 # Installation

-* git clone git@github.com:CreasolTech/DomBusProtocol.git
+* git clone git@github.com:CreasolTech/DomBusGateway.git

-* cd DomBusProtocol
+* cd DomBusGateway

-* edit file _dombusprotocol_conf.py_ to define the serial ports, logging, MQTT parameters
+* edit file _dombusgateway_conf.py_ to define the serial ports, logging, MQTT parameters

-* python3 dombusprotocol.py
+* python3 dombusgateway.py

 The software is still in developing, so do not expect to have full features available and software stability!